osg-htc/user-documentation/documentation/overview/account_setup/ap7-access.md

   path: overview/account_setup/ap7-access.md
 ---

-# Join and Log In to "OSG Manage" Access Points
+# Log In to `uw.osg-htc.org` Access Points

-**This guide is for users who were notified by a member of the OSG team that they will be using the "OSG Manage" Access Points.
+**This guide is for users who were notified by a member of the OSG team that they will be using the `uw.osg-htc.org` Access Points.
 Do not go through the steps of this guide until advised to by a Research Computing Facilitator**

-To join and use the "OSG Manage" Access Points (`ap40.uw.osg-htc.org`), you will go through the following steps:
+To join and use the `uw.osg-htc.org` Access Points (`ap40.uw.osg-htc.org`), you will go through the following steps:

-1. Apply for an OSG Manage Access Point account
+1. Apply for a `uw.osg-htc.org` Access Point account
 2. Have your account approved by an OSG Team member
 3. Log in to `ap40.uw.osg-htc.org`

-## Request Access to "OSG Manage" Access Points
+## Request Access to `uw.osg-htc.org` Access Points

 To request access to `ap40.uw.osg-htc.org`, submit an application using the following steps: